paylenn/sue-me/README.md

 ## 🔐 License and Usage Restrictions

 This project is proprietary and confidential.
 Unauthorized copying, distribution, or use of this software is strictly prohibited.
-All rights reserved.
+All rights reserved. lol jk

 ### Usage Restrictions
 - Private use only